This page explains how to create and manage virtual machines (VMs) and policies in your private cloud by using the vSphere client.

 - Select the workload network segment that you created in NSX-T. This must not be the VMware Engine management appliances subnet.

 - A selection window opens.
 Select the file you previously uploaded to the ISOs and templates folder and click OK.

 - Review the settings and click OK to create the VM.

 The VM is added to the workload compute resources and is ready for use.
 The basic setup is now complete.
+You can power on your VM and install the operating system.
 You can start using your private cloud similar to how you would use your on-premises VM infrastructure.